Independent Study Policy

 - Show preparation and competence to do independent work and to address the proposed topic.

 - Present an outline of proposed study which indicates an amount of work equivalent to the lecture and study time devoted to a regular class.
-This equates to a minimum of 150 hours for 1.00 unit, 75 hours for 0.50 unit, and 37.5 hours for 0.25 unit.
-The proposed study must include a résumé of the unique character of the course activities, the educational value of the proposed study in the student’s total program of study, the specific objectives, and the justification for taking an individual study program.
-When any student with limited or no previous experience in the subject area of the department of proposed study applies for Independent Study, or when a regular course is proposed to be taken as an Independent Study, the student must secure approval by petition through the Registrar’s Office to the Academic Standards Committee.
+This equates to a minimum of 150 hours for 1.00 unit, 75 hours for .50 unit, and 37.5 hours for .25 unit.
+The proposed study must include a resume of the unique character of the course activities, the educational value of the proposed study in the student’s total program of study, the specific objectives, and the justification for taking an individual study program.
+When any student with limited or no previous experience in the subject area of the department of proposed study applies for Independent Study, or when a regular course is proposed to be taken as an Independent Study, the student must secure approval by petition to the Academic Standards Committee.

 - Provide the bibliographic references and resources which will be part of the Independent Study.
 Interviews planned or other resources should be specified.
 While substitutions and additions may be made as the study progresses, resource planning is an integral part of the contract.